mcekov/numberFacts/README.md

 App that uses http://numbersapi.com api to show facts by numbers.

 # How to start using app?
-Just clone the repository and start index.html
+Just clone the repo and start index.html